xyproto/orbiton/README.md

 ## Shell function

-This shell function works in `zsh` and `bash` and may be useful for both searching for and opening a file at the given line number:
+This shell function works in `zsh` and `bash` and may be useful for both searching for and opening a file at the given line number (works best if there is only one matching file):

 ```bash
 fo() { find . -type f -wholename "*$1" -exec /usr/bin/o {} $2 \;; }